whikwon/ray_tutorial/README.md

 ### 1. Using Ray with toy code
-Three steps are needed to train my own environment
+Four steps are needed to train my own environment
 1. Register my environment
 ```python
 from ray.tune.registry import register_env